aretext/aretext/client-server-design.md

 -	If a client detects the server has terminated, the client should exit immediately.
 -	If a server detects a client has terminated, the server should remove all per-client state for that client.

-When the user quits from the aretext menu, the server will remove all per-client state, send the client a `GoodbyeMsg`, then close the client's pty.
+When the user quits from the aretext menu, the server will remove all per-client state, then close the client's pty.

 Editor state
 ------------